Cherry Point Sailor to Depart, Begin Journey to Commissioning as an Officer

+A Cherry Point Sailor will continue his Navy career later this year by embarking on a rigorous course of academic and physical development prior to attending the U.S. Naval Academy.

-Hospital Corpsman Third Class Miguel Rodriguez will depart Naval Health Clinic Cherry Point in Summer, 2024 to attend the Naval Academy Preparatory School in Newport, Rhode Island.
-Rodriguez served aboard the clinic as an Advanced Radiology Technologist and led the facility’s Radiology Department’s daily operations.
+Hospital Corpsmen Third Class Miguel Rodriguez, a Corpsman serving aboard Naval Health Clinic Cherry Point, will attend the Naval Academy Preparatory School in Newport, Rhode Island this Summer and begin the rigorous journey to become a Navy Officer.

+“I want to attend NAPS because it is renowned for fostering both mental and academic strength,” said Rodriguez.

+What I learn there will prepare me for challenges I will encounter at the Naval Academy and afterward in my career as an officer, he continued.

 |Date Taken: